LiquidUI/OpenWS/README.md

 <h3>Preview.PNG</h3>
 <p>Want to show a preview of what your solution looks like?
 Include a <strong>Preview.PNG</strong> file in your zipped script folder.
 This can be very helpful for a developer to get an idea of what your solution should look like without having to download the files.</p>

+<h4>Disclaimer</h4>
+<p>The content provided in this repository is for general educational purposes only.
+Synactive Inc does not warrant the accuracy or completeness of any information contained within this repository.
+It may be advisable for you to consult with a professional to get advice that applies to your specific implementation.</p>

+<p>SAP and all SAP logos are trademarks or registered trademarks of SAP AG in Germany and in several other countries.
+All other product and service names mentioned are the trademarks of their respective companies.</p>

+<p>© 2017 Synactive Inc. All Right Reserved</p>